-A CT scan of the abdomen and pelvis (often with oral contrast) will confirm the diagnosis (Fig. 1) and importantly also rule out any collections / anastomotic leak.

-As long as serious pathology (e.g. anastomotic leak) has been excluded, the management of post-operative ileus is conservative.

-The page now reads:

-A CT scan of the abdomen and pelvis (often with oral contrast) will confirm the diagnosis (Fig. 1) and importantly also rule out any collections / anastomotic leak.
+A CT scan abdomen and pelvis (often with oral contrast) will confirm the diagnosis (Fig. 1) and importantly also rule out any intra-abdominal collections or anastomotic leaks.

 As long as serious pathology (e.g. anastomotic leak) has been excluded, the management of post-operative ileus is conservative.